A GPS tracker for Halloween night: use share location with your trick-or-treater

-Tip: You need to give Google Maps access to your location even while you’re not using the app.
+Tip: You need to give Google Maps access to the phone’s location even while the app isn’t being used.
 Location sharing won’t work without this permission.

 4. Tap the Select People icon at the bottom left.
 Add your Google Account from the list of frequent contacts or by entering your information.

 On your phone: receive the share location request